wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 Recently I've been having issues with RSI so I decided to see if I could find an ergonomic keyboard.
 After doing some research I decided to check out the [Atreus](http://atreus.technomancy.us/).
 The Atreus was designed by [Phil Hagelberg](https://github.com/technomancy) (aka.
 Technomancy) as a portable replacement for the [Ergodox](http://ergodox.org/).
 Its a 40% keyboard but features the same "columnar layout" that the ergodox does.
 The portable design was appealing since I knew that I was going to be carrying my keyboard back and forth from the office every day.

-Phil offers a kit with everything that you need to put an Atreus together.
+Phil offers a kit with everything that you need to put an Atreus together including a printed circuit board and case.
 However, there was going to be some lead time before the kit came in.
 So since the Atreus is [open source](https://github.com/technomancy/atreus) I decided to source the parts and assemble a kit myself.

 ## Sourcing the parts